Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 These filters can be removed and washed as well.

-We found that the Dyson Ball DC65 performed admirably across floor types and exceptionally well in picking up pet hair and fine fur.
+We found that the Dyson Light Ball performed admirably across floor types and exceptionally well in picking up pet hair and fine fur.

-One drawback with this vacuum, however, is that at over 11 kilograms, it’s not a light vacuum.
+One benefit with this upright vacuum is that at under 6.5 kilograms, it’s relatively light.

 Best Dyson Barrel Vacuum: Dyson Cinetic Big Ball Animal